mxcai/iGREX/README.md

 ==========

 All the simulation results can be reproduced by using the code at [sim-iGREX](https://github.com/mxcai/sim-iGREX).
 The `iGREXs` function requires only the GWAS summary statistics and the eQTL data for analysis, which greatly enhances the applicability of our software.
-The analysis in the vignette using GWAS summary statistics can be reproduced using open access data.
+The analysis in the vignette using GWAS summary statistics can be reproduced with open access data.
 The processed High-Density Lipoprotein cholesterol (HDL) GWAS summary statistics, Geuvadis gene expression data and 1000 Genomes genotype data used in the analysis can be downloaded from [this Dropbox link](https://www.dropbox.com/sh/xbq0a0or1nmcaef/AABcmzTxgWPJGpcCj9mYOzwma?dl=0).

 References
 ==========